 This is a list of I.Q. ranges with for each a brief description of typical functioning and other features.
 The I.Q.'s are expressed on a scale with a general population mean of 100 and standard deviation of 15.
 They refer to scores on adult tests only, by adult norms.
-The exact cut-offs for the ranges are arbitrary, and one should realize that functioning depends on more than I.Q. alone, particularly, for instance, on conscientiousness and associative horizon.
+The exact cut-offs for the ranges are arbitrary, and one should realize that functioning may depend on more than I.Q. alone.

 |Retarded||Below average||Average||Above average||Intelligent|